LordMax2/klevebrand-quadcopter-drone-flightcontroller/README.md

-# Klevebrand quadcopter flight controller
+# Klevebrand all drone controller

-An open-source C++ flight controller for quadcopters, designed with a the vision: **it doesnt need to be harder than it needs to be**.
+An open-source C++ drone controller for all types of drones, designed with a the vision: **it doesnt need to be harder than it needs to be**.
 Optimized for AVR microcontrollers like the ATmega2560, this project provides a lightweight yet powerful foundation for any drone.

 Its standout feature is a **self-calibrating PID system** using Black Box optimization, which makes the integration process with the quadcopter much easier!